KevinLu0102/MovieTrailer/README.md

 ## Overview

 Hi!
-Want to know what the latest popular movies are?
-Or the upcoming releases?
-This is an App designed for movie lovers! 🍿🎬
+Want to know what the latest popular moviw are, or the upcoming releases?
+This is an app designed for movie lovers! 🍿🎬

 I used [TMDB](https://developer.themoviedb.org/docs/getting-started) to obtain movie-related information.

-It's like a movie encyclopedia, with incredibly rich data, providing you with the most popular and upcoming movie information anytime, anywhere.
-Click on each movie to see detailed movie introductions.
-The related movies feature will recommend similar exciting films, ensuring you know everything about the movie.
-Want a sneak peek?
-We can even play official trailers!
-Experience the charm of blockbusters while lying on your couch.
-Isn't that cool?
-Not only is the information rich, but the interface is also designed to be simple and practical.
+MovieTrailer is the one-stop destination for quick and relevant insight on the latest films, including ratings, synopsis, posters, trailers and release dates.
+The interface is designed to be simple, practical and easy to use.

 So, why not download and try it out?